satyarohith/kament/readme.md

 # Kament

-Kament is a basic commenting system for static sites.
+Kament is a basic comments widget for static sites.
 It uses FaunaDB and runs on Deploy.

 Features offered by Kament: